 Crypto Assets & Yield Generation

 The rise of Decentralized Finance, or DeFi, has created an opportunity to generate yield on crypto assets.
 For example, DeFi lending automatically negotiates loans directly between strangers anywhere in the world without a middleman.
 DeFi hopes to eventually replace conventional financial services with more efficient crypto-powered alternatives.

 Note: Generating income from DeFi differs from so-called crypto high-yield investment programs (HYIP) and other schemes designed to generate income through the proprietary trading of cryptocurrencies.

 Some of the most popular DeFi platforms include:

 - Compound: A blockchain-based borrowing and lending dapp that enables crypto holders to earn interest on their assets.
 Interest rates are dynamically calculated based on real-time supply and demand.

 Of course, DeFi involves risk factors that investors should consider before committing their assets.
-Any lending activity involves the risk of default by a borrower that fails to repay their loan, while all crypto assets have greater volatility than conventional fixed income assets.
+Any lending activity involves the risk of default by a borrower that fails to repay their loan, while all crypto assets have greater volatility than conventional fixed-income assets.
 You could also be hit with unexpected tax liability via token distributions.

 DeFi Lending Tax Considerations

-The tax treatment of decentralized finance income depends on type of activity and the underlying platform.
+The tax treatment of decentralized finance income depends on the type of activity and the underlying platform.
 Since capital gains tax rates can be significantly lower than ordinary income tax rates, investors should carefully consider the tax implications of a DeFi platform before committing capital to any given opportunity.